I down my beer and take a deep breath. I hope I can make it through this night without fucking strangling somebody.

 I motioned for a waitress; she’s not ours, but I don’t care.
 I watch her approach.
 I haven’t seen her in here before.
 “Hi, how can I help you?” she asks with a bit of a southern drawl.

 I look at Stephen, “Johnny Walker Platinum for me.
 Stephen, you need something stronger?”
 I can’t keep the scowl off my face looking at him.
-He knows I hate being around people in general, especially his fucking bitch of a wife.
+He knows I hate being around people in general, especially people like his fucking bitch of a wife.

 “Hi, I’ll have another beer,” Ben raises his empty Guinness.
 “Are you our waitress?
 I’ve never seen you in here before.”
 He gives her his golden boy smile.
 I roll my eyes.
 Jesus Christ, I don’t know why I even bother going out once a month with these two.

 I tap the table to get Cherie’s attention.
 “Are you good?”
 I glance at the wine in her hand.
 We need to get this night moving and over with quickly.

 She gives me one of her bitchy looks.
 “I think I’m good until our waitress comes back to take our order, Jack.”

 “I think this is Becky’s table.
 I’ll give her your drink orders.
 Are y’all ready to order?”
 The waitress draws my frown away from Cherie.
 I look at her to tell her who gives a fuck about dinner.
 She needs to get me a stiff drink.
 I notice her incredibly long hair because it’s hanging to her waist.
 “Are you allowed to wear your hair down serving food?”
 I ask, momentarily forgetting about my drink.